steveeidemiller/SE_BME680/README.md

   float iaq = bme.IAQ; // Calculated IAQ as a percentage from 0-100% representing "bad" to "good" }
 ```
 IAQ will not be immediately available on sensor startup and/or after soft resets.
 It takes time for the gas resistance to stabilize and for the tracking logic to properly calculate a mean high value for resistance.
 After approximately 30 seconds, a tentative IAQ will be available with low accuracy.
 At approximately 5 minutes, the burn-in process should be completed and the confidence of the calculation will improve accordingly.
 The longer the sensor is running, the more stable the readings will become.
-Over long time periods, the gas resistance ceiling may decay, and the tracking logic attempts to compensate for that to maintain IAQ accuracy.
+Over long time periods, the gas resistance ceiling will typically decay, and the tracking logic attempts to compensate for such changes to maintain IAQ accuracy.

 When accuracy = 0 the IAQ reading is meaningless and should not be used.
 It defaults to 50% but that value is arbitrary and should not be trusted.
 Higher accuracy levels depend simply on time and on the range of gas resistance ceiling values within the tracking algorithm.